Leica CL vs X Vario

-- Easier framing: Has an electronic viewfinder for image framing and settings control.
+- Easier framing: Has an electronic viewfinder for image composition and settings control.

-- Easier setting verification: Has an LCD display on top to control shooting parameters.
+- Easier setting verification: Features an LCD display on top to control shooting parameters.

 - More detailed LCD: Has a higher resolution rear screen (1040k vs 920k dots).

 - Fewer buttons to press: Is equipped with a touch-sensitive rear screen to facilitate handling.

 - Faster shutter: Has higher mechanical shutter speed (1/8000s vs 1/2000s) to freeze action.